SJSchmitt/MTG_Set_Analysis/README.md

 ### Legendary Creatures

-Legendary creatures are cards that decks are often built around.
-They are generally stronger than nonlegendary creatures of the same CMC, though often that strength comes through abilities more than numbers.
+Decks are often built around legendary cards, especially creatures.
+They are generally stronger than nonlegendary cards with the same CMC, though often that strength comes through abilities more than numbers.
 As such, I looked into the percent of each set that is legendary, to see if that ratio has been changing over time.

 ![A graph displaying the percentage of each set that is legendary by release month](src/static/images/legends_over_time.png)